syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Getting-Started.md

 title: Getting-Started | WindowsForms | Syncfusion
 description: Getting Started
 platform: WindowsForms
-control: BannerTextProviderComponent
+control: BannerTextProvider
 documentation: ug
 ---

 # Getting Started

-This section briefly describes how to create a new Windows Forms project in Visual Studio and add **“BannerTextProvider”** with it’s basic functionalities.
+This section briefly describes how to create a new Windows Forms project in Visual Studio and add **BannerTextProvider** with it’s basic functionalities.

 ## Assembly deployment

 Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#bannertextprovider) section to get the list of assemblies or NuGet package details which needs to be added as reference to use the control in any application.

-[Click here](https://help.syncfusion.com/windowsforms/nuget-packages) to find more details on how to install nuget packages in Windows Forms application.
+[Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install nuget packages in Windows Forms application.

-## Adding a BannerTextProvider control through designer
+## Adding a BannerTextProvider control via designer

-1) The **"BannerTextProvider"** control can be added to an application by dragging it from the toolbox to design view.
+1) The **BannerTextProvider** control can be added to an application by dragging it from the toolbox to design view.
 The following dependent assemblies will be added automatically.

 * Syncfusion.Shared.Base

  ![Drag and drop BannerTextProvider from toolbox](Overview_images/Banner_toolbox.png)

 2) Drag one component from toolbox and add to the form.
-For example, we can choose **"TextBoxExt"** control and gets an extender provider property as shown in the following image.
+For example, we can choose **TextBoxExt** control and gets an extender provider property as shown in the following image.

  ![Windows Forms BannerTextProvider showing set the banner text to TextBoxExt control](Overview_images/Banner_addtext.png)

-## Adding a BannerTextProvider control through code
+## Adding a BannerTextProvider control via code

-1) Create a C# or VB application through Visual Studio.
+1) Create a C# or VB application via Visual Studio.

 2) Add the following assembly reference to the project.